pradeep9372/Blinkit-Data-Analysis-in-Python/README.md

-🛒 Blinkit Data Analysis in Python
+# 🛒 Blinkit Data Analysis in Python

 This project performs an exploratory data analysis (EDA) of product listings from Blinkit, an instant delivery platform, using Python and its powerful data analysis libraries.

----

-📁 Project Structure

-├── `Blinkit Analysis in Python.ipynb   # Jupyter notebook with full EDA workflow` ├── `blinkit_data.csv                   # Dataset of Blinkit product listings` ├──` README.md                          # Project overview`

 ---

 📊 Features of the Analysis
 Data cleaning and preprocessing
 Exploratory Data Analysis (EDA) including:
 - `Category-wise product distribution`
 - `Price range insights`
 - `Brand frequency analysis`
 -`Discount statistics`
 Visualizations using Matplotlib and Seaborn
 Key observations and business insights

 ---